tyrone-sudeium/LaunchXIV/README.md

 # LaunchXIV - A Better Launcher for Final Fantasy XIV

-**Notice: currently broken as of Shadowbringers.
-No ETA for a fix at this time.**

 This is a custom launcher for the the Mac version of Final Fantasy XIV.
 It's barebones and probably full of a lot of bugs but it should more or less do what it says on the tin.